Skip to Content

 Is Gorilla Trekking in Uganda Safe?

+Yes.
+Gorilla trekking is safe.
 You must be accompanied by a professional guide at all times while visiting the mountain gorillas.
-In Uganda, all encounters with the gorillas will be done from a respectful distance.
-You must remain around 7 meters from the gorillas unless they approach you.
-Additionally, all trekkers are required to wear masks while on tour to protect the animals from any possible illness that humans may carry.
-As long as you follow proper guidelines and listen to your guides, gorilla trekking in Uganda can be a safe and enjoyable experience.
+You must remain at least 7 meters from the gorillas unless they approach you.
+In addition, all trekkers must wear masks to protect the animals from any possible illness that humans may carry.
+As long as you follow the guidelines and listen to your guides, gorilla trekking in Uganda is safe.

 In Uganda, you can go gorilla trekking in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.